Shamir14feb/Written-Communication/README.md

 </pre>

 5. TRUNCATE
 <pre>
 <b>TRUNCATE TABLE</b> table_name ;
 </pre>
+The TRUNCATE TABLE command deletes the data inside a table, but not the table itself.

 6. DROP
 <pre>
 <b>DROP TABLE</b> table_name
 </pre>
+The DROP TABLE command deletes a table in the database.

 7. RENAME
 <pre>
 <b>RENAME TABLE</b> table_name <b>TO</b> new_table_name ;
 </pre>
+**`RENAME TABLE`** offers more flexibility.
+It allows renaming multiple tables in one statement.
+This can be useful when replacing a table with a new pre-populated version

 8. COMMENT
    - Single Line Comments
+   Single line comments start with `--`.
+   Any text between `--` and the end of the line will be ignored (will not be executed).
   ```
   --Line1;
   ```
+  Multi-line comments start with `/*` and end with `*/`.
+  Any text between `/*` and `*/` will be ignored.
    - Multi-Line Comments
   ```
     /* Line1,
        Line2*/
   ```

 ###DLM Commands Syntax